 Date Published: 30-Jul-2007

-The 36 year old died when his motor cycle lost control and crashed at 11.45pm at Sralea [srah-lay], on the Ballinasloe to Shannonbridge Road
+The 36 year old local man died when his motor cycle lost control and crashed at 11.45pm at Sralea [srah-lay], on the Ballinasloe to Shannonbridge Road

-The Garda Ombudsman Commission is involved in the investigation because a Garda patrol car was following Mr Carty at the time of the crash
+The Garda Ombudsman Commission is involved in the investigation into the crash as its understood a Garda patrol car was following the motorcyclist at the time of the crash

 Galway ‘Park and Ride’ could become permanent